Queer and trans affirming therapy in Denver

 The effects of family rejection, religious trauma, or experiences of being excluded or erased

-Relationships with yourself, with partners, with community, etc.
+Relationships with yourself, partners, and community

 The exhaustion of chronic self-monitoring